DJ Harrison

-Devonne Andre Harris, more commonly known by his stage name DJ Harrison, is a multi-instrumentalist, singer, songwriter and producer from Richmond, Virginia.
+Devonne Andre Harris, more commonly known by his stage name DJ Harrison, is an American multi-instrumentalist, singer, songwriter and producer from Richmond, Virginia.

 Early life

 The son of a radio deejay, Harris was born in Petersburg and grew up in Chesterfield County.
 Harris was interested in music at a young age.
 After playing with a kids drum set for years, his mother got him a professional drum set when he was seven, then a keyboard, and finally a bass when he was twelve.
 Harris lived in a house full of records as both his parents were music lovers.
 He developed a fascination with the way vinyl records were made from immersing himself in his parents' collection.

 He joined the Thomas Dale High School marching band before graduating from Virginia Commonwealth University's jazz studies program where he picked up a scientific approach to songwriting by building his songs methodically through researching and experimenting with new sounds.